MHannan94/mod3_project/README.md

 Hypotheses:

-1) A Faulty bikepoints will have more faulty bikepoints near it.
-H0 = Faulty bikepoints have the same number of faulty bikepoints nearby as general bikepoints H1 = Faulty bikepoints have more likely to have more than 1 faulty bikepoints near them than general bikepoints
+1) A Faulty bikepoints will be less likely to have other faulty bikepoints near it H0 = Faulty bikepoints have the same number of faulty bikepoints nearby as general bikepoints H1 = Faulty bikepoints have less likely to have more than 1 faulty bikepoints near them than general bikepoints

 2) Bikepoints at a high elevation are smaller.
 H0 = Bikepoints on hills have the same number of docks as general bikepoints